For a video about recent thoughts and ideas, follow this link.

 This image shows a collection of crucibles that has been found at Calenick.
 Those at each end of the top row are the approximate colour of the originals.
 Others are heavily stained, having been in the river for over a hundred years.
 I think the simple, functional quality of these pieces, their importance in an industry which was responsible for moulding the Cornish landscape to such an extent and the knowledge that they were created from Cornish clay has had a profound influence on me.
 In this I can relate to a second theory put forward by Jung who saw a drive in all of us to become the person we are born to be, to achieve Individuation.
 In my constantly shifting lifestyle I have felt quite a loss of identity and an obsession with the material world.
 These crucibles represent something profoundly Cornish to me.

-Whilst studying for the MA I also came across the work of psychoanalyst Wilfred Bion whose theory of Projective Identification describes containment as an active engagement: a complicated, dynamic, mutually influencing relationship between partners; the container and the contained.
+Whilst studying for this MA I also came across the work of psychoanalyst Wilfred Bion whose theory of Projective Identification describes containment as an active engagement: a complicated, dynamic, mutually influencing relationship between partners; the container and the contained.
 The main idea being one of ‘Balance of Mind’: In different relationship the dynamics vary; In one in which the container is too rigid, refusing to respond to what it has in it, the contained loses both form and meaning; In a more flexible relationship the contained enters the container and impacts with it, modifying its shape and function whilst also being altered, each mutually influencing the other; A third type of relationship is where the contained is so powerful that the container is overwhelmed, losing both form and function.

 During this time I had an enduring need to continue playing with clay and attended several courses at City Lit.
 I began to explore Jung’s and Bion’s theories in my own work; making vessels which contained others; looking for relationships between them.